 3. Start earning interest

 Just because money doesn’t grow on trees, doesn’t mean you can’t grow the money you already have.
-If you’re serious about reaching your short-term financial goals, you will need to earn interest on the money you’re saving.
+If you’re serious about reaching your short-term savings goals, you will need to earn interest on the money you’re saving.

 The sooner you put your money into a high-interest account, the better off you’ll be.